Lesson With You live online music lessons - signup

 Both my daughters love piano after the first free lesson and want to practice all the time.
 My 5 year old had a blast and was engaged every minute.
 My 9 year old also loved it.
 Ms G. was wonderful at keeping them both engaged virtually and also ensuring they had fun at their own pace.
 We look forward to many more piano lessons.

-The average price for a half-hour drum lesson is $38, but we offer lessons at only $35 per half-hour lesson.
+The average price for a half-hour drum lesson is $38, while we offer lessons at only $35 per a half hour lesson.

 Drum Guides for All Levels